spintoai/dataeasy/README.md

 DataEasy has several prerequisites to run.

-1. Download DataEasy and install it.

-2. Python
+1. Python

 - You have to install `python3`.
 Go https://www.python.org/downloads/
   and click the yellow button to download(Current version is 3.12.2 as of 2024 March).
 Then, install it.

-3. Jupyter Notebook
+2. Jupyter Notebook

 - Open the command line tool (Command Prompt or PowerShell in Windows, or Terminal in Mac).
 Type in